 This simple recipe makes the most amazing custard.
-Use it as a filling or as a delicious custard pudding.
 It thickens as it cools.
 In some countries, cornstarch is called corn flour.
 My (American) cornstarch has a very fine powdery texture, resembling powdered sugar. - Jenny Jones

 - 1/2 cup sugar